-The (Dis)Honesty Project proposes to strengthen core values espoused by many corporations by radically changing current ethics training programs.
+Through professional trainings and education, we aim to strengthen the core values espoused by many corporations and institutions and radically change current ethics programs.

-Our research suggests that a key to encouraging ethical behavior is not just in establishing a strong moral code, but finding ways of being consistently reminded of that code.
+Research shows, ethical behavior is not just about having a strong moral code, but finding ways to be consistently reminded of that code.

 Our clients include: